bcokert/brandonokert.com/source/_drafts/Scaling-with-Docker-Part-1.md

 #### Docker Swarm

 Docker Swarm is dockers home brewed solution to multi host deployments, orchestration, and scheduling.
-I'll cover these terms thoroughly in part 2, but the gist is that we need a tool to monitor the state of our containers and hosts, and 'schedule' containers to be placed on our hosts.
+I'll cover these terms thoroughly in Part 2, but the gist is that we need a tool to monitor the state of our containers and hosts, and "schedule" containers to be placed on our hosts.

 Docker Swarm is a double edged sword.
 On the one hand, it's directly supported by Docker, and thus using it is rather easy; setting up a docker deployment with swarm is fairly quick.
 On the other hand, Docker Swarm is not nearly as powerful as its main competitors, Mesos and Kubernetes, and is typically not considered ready for large scale production use.
 Of course, the cost of setting up Mesos or Kubernetes is significantly higher, hence the double edge.
 [This is a great article](http://radar.oreilly.com/2015/10/swarm-v-fleet-v-kubernetes-v-mesos.html) comparing the most popular Container Orchestration tools.